-Because the weighted sum is positive, by the TLU rule V must have been set to a +1--either it was a one and remained so (deltaV=0, then $\Delta E=0$), or changed in the positive direction from a zero (deltaV=+1).
-In the latter case, the product of deltaV and the summation term is positive (product of two positive terms), so deltaE is negative (i.e., the sign of the change in energy is the product of MINUSPLUSPLUS = MINUS).
+Again, because the weighted sum is positive, V must have been set to a +1--either it was a one and remained so, or changed in the positive direction from a zero (deltaV=+1).
+The product of deltaV and the summation term is zero or positive (product of two positive terms), so again deltaE is zero or negative (i.e., the sign of the change in energy is the product of MINUS PLUSPLUS = MINUS).